8 Thalasso Spas in Europe For Deep Renewal

 Practical step: email three questions before booking: where the seawater comes from, whether it is treated, and how many treatments are included per day.

-Can thalasso support prevention, stress relief and weight balance?
+Can Thalasso support prevention, stress relief and weight balance?

 Many modern programmes are used for prevention and reset, supporting switching off, steadier energy, body awareness, fitness and mobility, skin comfort, and a more positive outlook.
 Weight balance is often approached gently through rhythm, movement and nourishment rather than restriction.